raine/telegram-tori-bot/README.md

 Here's a JavaScript snippet to get the access token and tori account id for `user_config.toml`.
 Run it in browser developer tools on tori.fi with active session.
-It will works as long as the cookie is readable in JS.
+It will work as long as the cookie is readable in JS.

 ```js
 const { access_token, token_type, account_id } = JSON.parse(